MadeleineWalder/portfolio/README.md

 # Madeleine Walder

-### This is my person portfolio website, built by me for me!
+### This is my personal portfolio website, built by me for me!
 Click the link below to view.
 Thanks for visiting!

 ### Link to Live Site: [https://madeleinewalder.github.io/portfolio/](https://madeleinewalder.github.io/portfolio/)